IDAES/idaes-pse/docs/install.rst

 **Download IDAES source code and install required packages**

-6. Download the idaes-pse (https://github.com/IDAES/idaes-pse) as a zip folder.
-   Extract the contents in any location of your choice.
+6. Go to the idaes-pse releases page, https://github.com/IDAES/idaes-pse/releases/, and look at the most recent release.
+Under the section labeled "Assets" there will be a zip file.
+Download that file and extract the contents in any location of your choice.
-7. Navigate to that folder.
+7. In the Linux terminal or Anaconda Powershell, navigate to the folder you created in the previous step.
 8. Install the packages required for IDAES using the following command:
    ``pip install -r requirements.txt``.